 This pedal is not quite up to the same audio standards and capabilities as the Rane or FEA dual-band comps, but it does sound quite good, and the differences would be less apparent while playing live on stage.
 Dual-band compression in general can allow much more finger-articulation sound and less "swallowing of the highs" than a single-band system, so the Trace SMX is a worthy contender if those qualities are important to you, and if you find one at a fair price.

-It runs on 18V DC, which means either using two batteries, or finding an 18V adapter with a 2.5 mm barrel plug, because the "normal" 2.1 mm Boss-type plug does not fit.
-Finding an appropriate AC adapter is critical, and if one of these pedals is sold [u]with[/u] the adapter then it is worth paying more for.
+It runs on 18V DC, which means either using two batteries, or finding an 18V adapter with a barrel plug that has a 2.5 mm center pin, because the "normal" 2.1 mm Boss-type plug does not fit.
+Finding an appropriate AC adapter is critical, and if one of these pedals is sold with the adapter then it is worth paying more for.
 If you have an isolated-outlet multiple power supply (like the Voodoo Labs PPII+) you can have Voodoo Labs custom-make you a series Y cable for 18 V, with the appropriate 2.5 mm plug.
 The construction of the pedal is very heavy-duty.
 It's a bit over twice the width of a Boss pedal.
 There is no LED or other meter to indicate signal over the threshold.
 The footswitches are not "true bypass", but the bypassed tone is fairly clean.

 Price in USD: $75-$175 used, no longer available new.